Estimated Read Time: 3 minutes

 Another Movie With Asbestos

-Fake snow was just an additional, lesser-known use for the mineral.
-Companies marketed it as a decorative item for trees, wreaths and ornaments around the holiday season.
+Fake snow was just one of many lesser-known uses for the mineral.
+Companies marketed it as a decorative item for Christmas trees, wreaths, and ornaments during the holiday season.

 Sources & Author